microsoft/AzureTRE/docs/tre-templates/workspace-services/inner-eye.md

 ### Setup the InnerEye run from AML Compute Instance

-1. Log onto a VM in the workspace, open Edge and navigate to [ml.azure.com](https://ml.azure.com)
+1. Log onto a VM in the workspace
+1. In the VM open your browser and navigate to [ml.azure.com](https://ml.azure.com), login, select the right Subscription and AML workspace.
 1. Select the Notebooks tab and then click Terminal.
-This should open a terminal on a running compute instance
+This will open a terminal on a running compute instance
 1. Pull the InnerEye-DeepLearning git repo from Gitea mirror and configure:

     ```cmd